gleba/alak/README.md

 Data is changed by passing data to the functor as argument.

 ### inspired flyd & fantasy land
-Basic functional of this library - is one subscribe feature from [Flyd](https://github.com/paldepind/flyd#flydonfn-s) with more simplest api and sugar for [Finite State Machines](https://en.wikipedia.org/wiki/Finite-state_machine).
-Also can be best alternative to 'event buses', RxJs, [kefir](https://github.com/kefirjs/kefir), etc...
+Basic functional of this library - is the one subscribe feature from [Flyd](https://github.com/paldepind/flyd#flydonfn-s) with more simplest api and sugar for [Finite State Machines](https://en.wikipedia.org/wiki/Finite-state_machine), where can be best alternative to 'event buses', RxJs, [kefir](https://github.com/kefirjs/kefir), etc...

 * Zero-dependency
 * [Atomic updates](https://github.com/gleba/alak/blob/master/tests/1_base.ts#L28)